-Much like the founder of the subject Euclid realized in ancient Greece, The Tangency watch was developed with the idea that any stable figure must begin with a strong foundation.
+Much like the founder of the subject Euclid realized in ancient Greece, The Tangency watch comes to life with the idea that any stable figure begins with a strong foundation.

-Tangency is designed by Joel Escolona and has a unisex 40mm size case.
-It is made of a black IP stainless steel and complemented with a 20mm wide black leather band.
+Tangency Watch has a unisex 40mm size case.
+It is made of brushed stainless steel and complemented with a 20mm wide black leather strap